Masters of the Universe (1987 film): Plot

 On the planet Eternia, the warlord Skeletor seizes control of Castle Grayskull, the center of power in the universe.
 His army scatters the remaining Eternian defenders and captures the Sorceress of Grayskull, imprisoning her within a power-draining field and planning to seize power over the entire universe by the next moonrise.
-Skeletor's archenemies—the warrior leader He-Man, veteran soldier Man-At-Arms, and his daughter Teela—rescue locksmith Gwildor from Skeletor's troopers.
-Gwildor invented a "Cosmic Key" that can open a portal to anywhere by using musical notes.
-The device was stolen by Skeletor's second-in-command, Evil-Lyn, allowing Skeletor to breach Castle Grayskull.
+Skeletor's archenemies—the warrior leader He-Man, veteran soldier Man-At-Arms, and his daughter Teela—rescue Thenurian locksmith Gwildor from Skeletor's troopers.
+Gwildor invented a "Cosmic Key" that can open a portal to anywhere by using musical notes, which was stolen by Skeletor's second-in-command Evil-Lyn allowing Skeletor to breach Castle Grayskull.

-With Gwildor's remaining prototype of the Key, He-Man and his friends travel to the Castle.
-They attempt to free the Sorceress, but are overwhelmed by Skeletor's army and forced to flee through a hastily opened portal via Gwildor's Cosmic Key.
-The Key is lost upon their arrival on Earth and discovered by two California teenagers—orphaned high-schooler Julie Winston and her boyfriend, aspiring musician Kevin Corrigan.
+With Gwildor's remaining prototype of the Key, He-Man and his friends breach the Castle.
+They attempt to free the Sorceress, but are overwhelmed by Skeletor's army and forced to flee to Earth through a portal opened by Gwildor's Cosmic Key.
+The Key is lost upon their arrival and discovered by two California teenagers—orphaned high-school graduate Julie Winston and her boyfriend, aspiring musician Kevin Corrigan.
 While experimenting with the device, they accidentally transmit a signal.
-Tracking it, Evil-Lyn sends Skeletor's henchmen Saurod, Blade, Beast Man, and Karg to recover the device.
+Tracking it, Evil-Lyn sends Skeletor's henchmen Saurod, Blade, Beastman and Karg to recover the device.

-Kevin believes the Key to be a new Japanese synthesizer and takes it to a music store run by his friend Charlie.
+Kevin believes the Key to be a new synthesizer and takes it to a music store run by his friend Charlie.
 At the school, Skeletor's henchmen arrive through a portal and chase Julie, who is rescued by He-Man while he and his companions search for the Key.
-The henchmen retreat to Grayskull where, incensed by their failure, Skeletor kills Saurod and sends the others back to Earth, with a larger force under Evil-Lyn's command.
+The henchmen retreat to Grayskull where, incensed by their failure, Skeletor vaporizes Saurod and sends the others back to Earth, with a larger force under Evil-Lyn's command.
 Kevin returns to the school to find police investigating the damage caused by Skeletor's men, and no sign of Julie.
 Kevin is taken to Julie's house by Hugh Lubic, a detective investigating the disturbance.
 They find no trace of Julie, but Lubic is suspicious of the Key, which he suspects Kevin may have stolen.
 He confiscates it and leaves for Charlie's store to verify Kevin's story.
 Evil-Lyn and her team break into the house and interrogate Kevin regarding the Key's location using a mind-control collar, before pursuing Lubic.